A Guide To Schengen Visa Application Philippines

-9. Travel Insurance: Unlike the hotel or flight accommodation that you have the option to reserve, getting a travel insurance is a done deal regardless of your visa application status.
-Some agencies though offer to reimburse a portion of your payment in case of a denied visa.
+9. Travel Insurance: Unlike the hotel or flight accommodation that you have the option to reserve, getting travel insurance is a done deal regardless of your visa application status.
+Some agencies offer to reimburse a portion of your payment in case of a denied visa.

 I purchased my travel insurance from Pacific Cross.
 They offer individual plans for ages between 15 to 75 years old.
 You can ask for a quotation through their website, after which you will be contacted by their representative via email.
-Minimum coverage for Schengen states is €30,000, however, Pacific Cross asks for a minimum coverage of €45,000.
+Minimum coverage for Schengen states is €30,000, however, Pacific Cross asks for minimum coverage of €45,000.
 To cover my entire trip, I paid ₱2,826 ($53.58).

-10. Birth Certificate: If you are married, you need to show your marriage certificate, but for single people, a copy of birth certificate will suffice.
+10. Birth Certificate: If you are married, you need to show your marriage certificate, but for single people, a copy of the birth certificate will suffice.

 11. Passport-sized photo: I brought two but they only require 1 piece of 45 mm x 35 mm photo for the application form.
-Wear a collared shirt when getting your photo taken, in a white background.
+Wear a collared shirt when getting your photo taken, on a white background.
 Make sure your ears are showing and not covered by your hair.
 Your head must be on a level with the camera, and as much as possible, do not smile.

-12. Bank Certificate: The next requirements you have to prepare is the proof of your financial capability starting with a Bank Certificate.
+12. Bank Certificate: The next requirement you have to prepare is proof of your financial capability starting with a Bank Certificate.
 Some banks like BDO will only issue this from the branch where you opened your account.
 Thankfully, this is not a problem with BPI where you can get one from any of their branches for ₱200 ($3.79).

 Note: For business owners, submit a company bank statement from the last 6 months along with the business license.